metacpan/metacpan-cpan-extracted/distros/T/Text-VisualPrintf/README.md

 # VERSION

-Version 4.01
+Version 4.03

 # DESCRIPTION

-Text::VisualPrintf is a almost-printf-compatible library with a capability of handling multi-byte wide characters properly.
+**Text::VisualPrintf** is a almost-printf-compatible library with a capability of handling:

+    - Multi-byte wide characters
+    - Combining characters
+    - Backspaces

 When the given string is truncated by the maximum precision, space character is padded if the wide character does not fit to the remained